bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--Fundamentals.md

 TEST NOTES

 * If the application is not accessible (timeout issue), then it is a security group issue.
-* If the application gives "connection refused" error, then it is an application error or it is not launched.
+* If the application gives a "connection refused" error, then it is an application error or it is not launched.
 * All inbound traffic is ```blocked``` by default.
 * All outbound traffic is ```authorized``` by default.